bandaexpress/project_rose/README.md

 There is a positive correlation between birth rate data and payment sources at delivery in regards to various healthcare outcomes.

 # Research Questions
+1. Does the use of private insurance typically leads to better care and/or resources?
+2. How do the different payment sources influence birth outcomes, like the physicality of the baby born?
+3.

 # Libraries
 - [Pandas](https://pandas.pydata.org/) - Data analysis and manipulation.